zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

 Call the `sharedEngineWithAppId` method and pass in the App ID to initialize the `AgoraRtcEngineKit` object.

-You can also listen for callback events, such as when the broadcaster joins the channel and leaves the channel.
+You can also listen for callback events, such as when the host joins the channel and leaves the channel.

 ```objective-c
 // Objective-C